Daniel Gooch: Cable engineer and other roles

 From 1859, Gooch lived at Clewer Park in Windsor and was a Deputy Lieutenant for Berkshire.

 In 1865, he was recalled to the Great Western Railway Company as chairman, replacing Richard Potter in November 1865; he remained chairman until his death in October 1889, when F.G.
 Saunders was elected to succeed him.
 He was also chief engineer of the Telegraph Construction and Maintenance Company.

 In this role, he was instrumental in laying the first successful transatlantic telegraph cable, using the (1865/66).
 On completion of the cable, on 27 July 1866, Gooch, who was on the Great Eastern, sent a cable message to the Secretary of State for Foreign Affairs, Lord Stanley, saying "Perfect communication established between England and America; God grant it will be a lasting source of benefit to our country."

+Daniel Gooch and the Swindon Railway Village

+Daniel Gooch played a key role in the foundation of the GWR Medical Fund Society (MFS) and in the building of the New Swindon Mechanics Institute (MI).
+These institutions played a key role in the life of the Swindon Railway Village (SRV) - the MFS from 1847 to 1947 and the MI from 1843 to 1986.

+In 1847, Daniel Gooch, prompted by workers in the Swindon Works, wrote to the secretary of the GWR company, about the state of affairs in the SRV - with an outbreak of smallpox, frequent industrial accidents and lay-offs of workers.
+As a result, the MFS was founded, funded from rail workers' pay packets.
+Comprehensive cradle to grave care was developed over the years.
+The Armoury was converted to be the GWR Hospital and the Baths and Dispensary (now the Health Hydro) were built in the SRV.
+The GWR Hospital was founded in 1871, to which Gooch donated £1,000.

+On 1st September 1853, Daniel Gooch proposed to the GWR board that a Mechanics Institute building and a market building be built and the foundations were laid in 1854.

 Political career

 In 1865, while out of the country laying the cable, Gooch was elected Conservative MP for Cricklade.
 He held the seat until 1885.
 During his time as MP, he never addressed Parliament; he noted this in his diary when Parliament was dissolved on 18 November 1885 with the comment It would be a great advantage to business if there were a greater number who followed my example.